Amelia Earhart |

 (Credit: Smithsonian Institution, 2007-5474)

-Bessie Coleman was the first African American to earn a pilot’s license and the first American to hold an international pilot’s license, which she received on June 15, 1921 from the Federation Aeronautique Internationale.
+Bessie Coleman was the first African American and the first of native American descent to earn a pilot’s license and the first American to hold an international pilot’s license, which she received on June 15, 1921 from the Federation Aeronautique Internationale.
 She performed in airshows until April 30, 1926, when the biplane she was a passenger in flipped and she fell to her death.
 To this day, Coleman is honored every year by pilots who fly over and drop flowers on her grave in Chicago on the anniversary of her death.

 (Credit: Smithsonian Institution, 80-12873)